Similarity between the kinematic viscosity of quark-gluon plasma and liquids at the viscosity minimum: Kinematic viscosity

-\textit{Kinematic viscosity}.
 We make two preliminary observations which will become useful for the subsequent discussion.
-First, we recall the dynamics of particles at the minimum of the liquid viscosity, where the kinematic viscosity is given by Eq. (\ref{nu0}).
-This minimum is due to the dynamical crossover \cite{Trachenko_2015,sciadv} separating (a) the liquid-like dynamics combining oscillatory and diffusive components of molecular motion where viscosity decreases with temperature and (b) the ballistic gas-like motion where the viscosity increases with temperature.
+First, we recall the dynamics of particles at the minimum of the liquid viscosity where Eq.(\ref{nu0}) applies.
+This minimum is related to the dynamical crossover \cite{Trachenko_2015,f2,f1} separating (a) the liquid-like dynamics combining oscillatory and diffusive components of molecular motion where viscosity decreases with temperature and (b) purely diffusive gas-like motion where the viscosity increases with temperature.
 The crossover between these two regimes implies that viscosity has a minimum.
-These minima are experimentally seen in liquids, as illustrated in Fig. \ref{fig2}.
+These minima are experimentally seen in liquids, as illustrated in Fig.\ref{fig1}.
 At the crossover where molecules lose the oscillatory component of motion and continuously move diffusively over distances comparable to an interatomic separation, the viscosity can be evaluated by assuming that the particle mean free path $L$ is approximately equal to the inter-particle distance $a$.
 This results in Eq. (\ref{nu0}), in agreement with the experimental viscosity minima \cite{sciadv}.
 This mechanism will become useful in the discussion below.
-We note that viscosity minimum also appears in a different mechanism involving relativistic hydrodynamics and considering the effects of short-wavelength hydrodynamic fluctuations to the classical viscosity estimate \cite{Kovtun:2011np}.
-The minimum in this picture is related to the breakdown of the hydrodynamics expansion and Israel-Stewart relaxation time \cite{Romatschke:2009im}.
-A minimum for $\eta/s$ was also discussed in holographic models where it corresponds to a transition between thermal gas background and a big black hole solution at high temperature \cite{Cremonini:2012ny} and in certain nuclear matter models \cite{Fang:2014wza,Deng:2016pqu}.
+We note that viscosity minimum also appears in a different mechanism involving relativistic hydrodynamics and considering the effects of short-wavelength hydrodynamic fluctuations \cite{Kovtun:2011np}.
+The minimum in this picture is related to the breakdown of the hydrodynamics expansion \cite{Romatschke:2009im}.
+A minimum for $\eta/s$ was also discussed in holographic models where it corresponds to a transition between thermal gas background and a big black hole solution at high temperature \cite{Cremonini:2012ny}, and in certain nuclear matter models \cite{Fang:2014wza,Deng:2016pqu}.